Mainframe-Archive/mainframe-os/docs/faq.md

 There are additional risks related to living within other platforms (Apple’s app store, etc) especially if Mainframe OS contains a “dapp store” of our own.
 Mainframe OS can exist and dapps can run without Apple's blessing.
 So the problem becomes finding/installing Mainframe OS.
 On desktop there are other options for installing applications besides the app store.
 On mobile that gets much harder, especially if we try to have a straight dapp store/dapp purchase model.
 Maybe straightforward in-app purchases are a path.
 We are trying to be creative.

-## What are some of the goals and plans for the team going forward?
-We have a multi-pronged approach to support our long-term vision of moving the world to web3, and making Mainframe OS its home.
-That includes:

-1-killer dapps to bring users into the Mainframe OS ecosystem.
-We'll help build or incentivize them initially to showcase capabilities, inspire other devs, and seed the offering.
-We are prepared to continue being the primary dapp devs, or being heavily involved in this as momentum builds.
-2-continual improvements to Mainframe OS to support users and increase capabilities 3-increase integration of MFT in Mainframe OS (see section on token utility below) 4-continued involvement with the decentralized development community, including Ethereum and Swarm and others, to stay aligned in vision, intention, and roadmap.
-4-execute on our roadmap as well as possible and as appropriate for the market/resources.

-There's no question these are the early days and it's going to take some work to build up to the demand we ultimately expect.
-We have a long-term view and are invested to see it through.

 ## Why should developers build on Mainframe OS, and what do you offer them?